 Steps for Setting Up Your Research Experience

-Psychology 4999 is an opportunity to engage in an empirical or theoretical study in collaboration with an individual faculty mentor.
+Psychology 4999 is an opportunity to engage in an empirical or theoretical study in collaboration with a faculty mentor.
 Depending on the nature of the project, you may be involved in reviewing relevant literature, developing materials and procedures, data collection, analyses and presentation of your findings.
-This may also include a poster in the departmental poster session and/or a SURF presentation.
+This may also include a poster or oral presentation at the Spring Undergraduate Research Forum (SURF).

 Steps for setting up your research experience: